-Starting with OpenVMS V7.3, the patch image statement is obsolete.
-To support existing product kits that may have used this statement, the POLYCENTER Software Installation utility continues to process this statement in a backward compatible manner.
-However, Compaq recommends that you do not use the patch image statement in new or revised product kits.
+Starting with OpenVMS Version 7.3, the patch image statement is obsolete.
+To support existing product kits that may have used this statement, the POLYCENTER Software Installation utility continues to process this statement in a backward-compatible manner.
+However, we recommend that you not use the patch image statement in new or revised product kits.
 Instead of patching an image file, provide a replacement image file with a file statement.
 Documentation of the patch image statement may be discontinued in a future release of this manual.

-patch image name with source ;
+patch image name with source;